top of page

 What activities do you find particularly uplifting and soothing?
 Add time into your schedule for these activities every day to boost the positive chemicals in your brain.
 Some examples of comforting activities include: drinking tea and reading a book, curling up to watch a comedy, dancing, playing with a pet, cuddling and reading to your child, baking, gardening, painting, coloring, writing, crafting, photography, or playing cards.

-I want you to keep picturing a beloved child that is going through a tough time.
+I want you to keep picturing a beloved child who is going through a tough time.
 This is the child within you.
 If envisioning the child within you is uncomfortable, imagine you are creating this schedule for a loved child you know.
-Once you have written down your plan, commit to following it just like you would if you were nurturing a beloved child.
+Once you have written down your schedule, commit to following it just like you would if you were nurturing a beloved child.

-You may have never tried yoga before, or you may be a decade long yogini.
-Wherever you are, and at whatever age, there is a yoga class that can soothe and provides release from the comfort of your own home.
+You may have never tried yoga before, or you may be a decade-long yogini.
+Wherever you are, and at whatever age, there is a yoga class that can soothe and provide release from the comfort of your own home.

 Below you will find the links to my all-time favorite classes for tough times of grief.